underrun/pybsddb/docs/db.rst

    <http://www.oracle.com/technology/documentation/berkeley-db/db/
    api_c/db_key_range.html>`__

-.. function:: open(filename, dbname=None, dbtype=DB_UNKNOWN, flags=0, mode=0660)
+.. function:: open(filename, dbname=None, dbtype=DB_UNKNOWN, flags=0,
+mode=0660, txn=None)

-   Opens the database named dbname in the file named fileName.
+   Opens the database named dbname in the file named filename.
 The dbname argument is optional and allows applications to have multiple logical databases in a single physical file.
 It is an error to attempt to open a second database in a file that was not initially created using a database name.
-In-memory databases never intended to be shared or preserved on disk may be created by setting both the fileName and dbName arguments to None.
+In-memory databases never intended to be shared or preserved on disk may be created by setting both the filename and dbname arguments to None.
    `More info...
    <http://www.oracle.com/technology/documentation/berkeley-db/db/
    api_c/db_open.html>`__